maximilian-sprengholz/homepage/docs/README.md

 ### Working Papers

-Sprengholz, M. (mimeo).
-Nativity gaps in income poverty in Germany: Examining the Role of Gendered Work Intensity and Wage Patterns in Couple Households.
+Sprengholz, M. (2025).
+Nativity gaps in income poverty in Germany: Examining the Role of Gendered Work Intensity and Wage Patterns in Couple Households. https://doi.org/10.18452/33642.
+Replication Materials: https://osf.io/f6qa5/

 ### Other